25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures.md

 ### Business Logic

 The function fn_GetOrderWithTax calculates the total amount of an order including a 10% tax.
-It retrieves the order's base amount from the function dbo.fn_GetOrderTotalWithAudit using the provided order ID and then applies a 10% tax rate to determine the final amount, which is returned as a decimal value.
+It retrieves the order's base amount from the function dbo.fn_GetOrderTotalWithAudit using the provided order ID and then applies a 10% tax rate to this base amount, returning the final amount including tax.

 ---